kragen/derctuo/virtual-machine-setup.md

 Results
 -------

+So far everything seems reasonably okay except that screen redraws are painfully slow.

 In single-CPU user-level compute performance, QEMU with KVM seems to only cost on the order of 5%, if anything: `./fib 40` inside QEMU takes 632–663 ms, while on the host machine it takes 619–641 ms.  However, the host